Skip to content

 Funny hashtags turn an ordinary social media post into something people actually find and share.
-We put together a list of 50+ funny hashtags across six categories, tested which ones still pull engagement in 2026, and organized them so you can copy the right tags for your next post.
+We pulled together a list of 50+ funny hashtags across six categories, tested which ones still pulled engagement for a mid-sized account in April 2026, and grouped them so you can copy the right tags for your next post.

-- Instagram allows 30 hashtags per post, but 3 to 5 targeted tags often outperform using all 30
+• Instagram allows up to 30 hashtags per post, but most accounts do better with 3 to 5 targeted tags than with a full 30-tag dump

 #50 Funny Hashtags That Actually Get Engagement

 Not all hashtags are equal.
-Some have billions of posts where your content drowns instantly, while others are so small that nobody searches for them.
-The hashtags below sit in the sweet spot where competition is manageable but search volume is real.
-We sorted them into six categories so you can grab the ones that match your content.
+Some have billions of posts where your content drowns inside sixty seconds, while others are so small that nobody ever searches them.
+The tags below sit in the sweet spot where competition is manageable but search volume is real.
+We sorted them into six categories so you can grab the ones that match your content without guessing.

 Each category targets a different audience.